rocco/formwin/README.md

 You can pass in the following parameters to Formwin's init() function:

 	$.formwin.init({

 		// default is all labels, can be something like '.formwin' to get a jQuery selector like 'label.formwin'
 		formWinClassSel: '',

 		// elements within labels that are matched
 		formWinSelector: 'select, textarea, input[type=text], input[type=checkbox], input[type=radio], input[type=button]',

 		// CSS class for active elements
 		activeClass: 'active',

 		// CSS class for elements with focus
 		focusClass: 'focus',

 		// CSS class for hovered elements
 		hoverClass: 'hover',

 		// CSS class for disabled elements
 		disabledClass: 'disabled',

 		// CSS class for checked elements
 		checkedClass: 'checked',

 		// color of placeholder text
 		placeholderColor: 'gray',

-		// width by which the value div above selects is decreased after resizing, related to sprite
-		selectWidthAdapt: 27
+		// theme-dependent value to calculate widths of div.selectedvalue
+		// = width of :before + width of padding-right, both of .selectedvalue divs
+		selectedvalueBorders: 10 + 36,

+		// path to formwin img folder
+		imagePath: ''

 	});

 You might alternatively specify global defaults by using the "defaults" property.

-	$.formwin.defaults.disabledClass = 'myDisabledClass;
+	$.formwin.defaults.disabledClass = 'myDisabledClass';

 _This needs to be set before $.formwin.init();_